 After treatment, it is possible that someone may go back and revert to their old ways.
 This is known as relapsing and can be deadly.
 After the treatment process a person in recovery may feel lonely or that they are lacking support.
 The good news is that there are many options for those who are out of treatment and want to transition back into day to day life.
 It is important to know that recovery is a lifelong and will require effort in order not to relapse.

 Sober living homes are also an option for those who are in recovery.
 They are homes provided by a treatment center that are usually part of a community.
-You have access to the treatment center and healthcare professionals, but also have an independent lifestyle.
+Certified Recovery Rehabs also have Inpatient Treatment Homes that may be an option as well You have access to the treatment center and healthcare professionals, but also have an independent lifestyle.
 This helps allow those in recovery to feel more confident and happier.
 This also means they have access to support groups and other people who are experiencing what they went through.
 Often times, they will receive a sponsor or be a sponsor for someone else.

 If you ever are feeling unhappy during the recovery process, it is important to reach out to friends, family, or a healthcare professional.
 They can help you navigate your emotions.
 They will also be able to uncover any underlying mental health illnesses.
 Reaching out for support will help you feel happier and healthier.

 Even the bleakest situations can have positive outcomes.
 It is important to always look for the silver lining.
 Staying positive will help to put you in a mindset of self reflection and help you to progress in the recovery process.
 You will want to look for a treatment center that incorporates activities and hobbies that you enjoy, such as hiking, yoga, meditation, and running.
 Exercise is important for a healthy mind and body.
 It helps to release dopamine, which will help to regulate your damaged reward pathway.